 USVI COV-19 updates BVI COVID-19 updates

 NO past WBV guest or staff member has been exposed to COVID-19.

-The BVI government has recommended that all hospitality businesses (e.g. hotels, Inns, vacation rental homes) and restaurants must close.
-No groups can be together.
-There are a few grocery and other food retail shops that remain open on JVD, but have restrictions.
+The BVI government has enforced that all hospitality businesses (e.g. hotels, Inns, vacation rental homes) and restaurants must close.
+No groups greater than 2 can be together.
+There are only a few grocery and other food retail shops that remain open on JVD, but have restrictions.
 Residents and Belongers are able to get some supplies from Tortola, but they must abide by strict curfews, social distancing, and travel rules which keep changing.

 There is a strictly enforced “stay-at-home” order.
 People on JVD are doing whatever they can to stay safe.
 The beaches are closed, but no one is even allowed to go in the sea.
-There are few if any jobs that are available, as most all businesses on JVD and other BVI have now closed.
+There are few if any jobs that are available, as most all the businesses on JVD and other BVI have now closed.
 JVD is totally dependent on tourism.
 But life still goes on as best as it can.
-Fishermen still fish, trash is still collected, some residents might be able to work virtually from home depending on the Internet access.
+Some residents might be able to work virtually from home depending on the Internet access.

-There are no penalties or rebooking fees.
-We will do everything we can to help you, including refunding your deposit.
+There are no penalties, late fees, or rebooking fees.
+We will do everything we can to help you including to rebook for a later date.
 Any reservation with White Bay Villas can be moved to a future date of your choice with no fees or penalties.

 WBV does have sister properties on St. Thomas.
-We are currently not taking any reservations there.
-Unfortunately, travel into the USVI also has restrictions.
+We are not currently taking any reservations for those properties.
+Unfortunately, travel into the USVI also has significant restrictions.
 Only USVI residents are currently allowed into the USVI at all its ports of entry including the STT and STX airports.